titarenko/sqlcut/README.md

 ## tools.findOrCreate.build(tableName, discriminantName)

-Builds function `findOrCreate(discriminantValue)` which promises extraction or creation of record which match discrimination condition.
+Builds function `findOrCreate(discriminantValue, newObject)` which promises extraction or creation of record which match discrimination condition.
+Note that `newObject` optional parameter is used for providing more properties for "create" part of function.

 ```js
 var findOrCreate = tools.findOrCreate.build('products', 'name');